ni/nimble/specs/templates/component-interaction-design.md

 *Link to Interaction Design issue*
 *Link to relevant work items, related existing issues, etc.*

+## Usage

+*How, when, and where should you use this component?*
+*Compare this component with other related components.
+How does it differ?*
+*How should you decide between related components?*

 ## Design

 *Full description of the proposed interaction design.*